-1. INTRODUCTION
+0.1.
+Introduction

-In the recent years, structured knowledge represented in the form of RDF data has been increasingly adopted to improve the robustness and the performances of a wide range of applications with various purposes.
+Resource Description Framework (RDF) is a standard for the conceptual description of knowledge.
+The RDF data is cherished and exploited by various domains such as life sciences, Semantic Web, social network, etc. Further, its integration at Webscale compels RDF management engines to deal with complex queries in terms of both size and structure.
 Popular examples are provided by Google, that exploits the so called knowledge graph to enhance its search results with semantic information gathered from a wide variety of sources, or by Facebook, that implements the so called entity graph to empower its search engine and provide further information extracted, for instance by Wikipedia.
-Another example is supplied by recent question-answering systems [4, 15] that automatically translate natural language questions in SPARQL queries and successively retrieve answers considering the available information in the different Linked Open Data sources.
+Another example is supplied by recent question-answering systems [CAB 12, ZOU 14a] that automatically translate natural language questions in SPARQL queries and successively retrieve answers by considering the available information in the different Linked Open Data sources.
 In all these examples, complex queries (in terms of size and structure) are generated to ensure the retrieval of all the required information.
-Thus, as the use of large knowledge bases, that are commonly stored as RDF triplets, is becoming a common way to ameliorate a wide range of applications, efficient querying of RDF data sources using SPARQL is becoming crucial for modern information retrieval systems.
+Since the use of large knowledge bases that are commonly stored as RDF triplets is becoming a common way to ameliorate a wide range of applications, efficient querying of RDF data sources using SPARQL 1 (query language conceived to query RDF data) is becoming crucial for modern information retrieval systems.

-All these different scenarios pose new challenges to the RDF query engines for two vital reasons: firstly, the automatically generated queries cannot be bounded in their structural complexity and size (e.g., the DBPEDIA SPARQL Benchmark [12] contains some queries having more than 50 triplets [1]); secondly, the queries generated by retrieval systems (or by any other applications) need to be efficiently answered in a reasonable amount of time.
-Modern RDF data management, such as x-RDF-3X [13] and Virtuoso [7], are designed to address the scalability of SPARQL queries but they still have problems to answer big and structurally complex SPARQL queries [2].
-Our experiments with state of-the-art systems demonstrate that they fail to efficiently manage such kind of queries (Table 1).
+With the ever increasing advantage of representing real world data of various domains in RDF format, two vital challenges have been faced by the RDF data management community: firstly, the automatically generated queries cannot be bounded in their structural complexity and size (e.g., the DBPEDIA SPARQL Benchmark [MOR 11] contains some queries having more than 50 triplets [ALU 14a]); secondly, the queries generated by retrieval systems (or by any other applications) need to be efficiently answered in a reasonable amount of time.
+Modern RDF data management, such as x-RDF-3X [NEU 10] and Virtuoso [ERL 12], are designed to address the scalability of SPARQL queries but they still have problems to answer big and structurally complex SPARQL queries [ALU 14b].